Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 Use this when you must test for the presence of a specific UI element, rather then it's content.

    is what is important to the test.
 Use this when the text itself is not relevent.
-This is also used to verify an img exists, or that a link exists.
+This is also used to verify an image exists, or that a link exists.